sbgh/dsStack/README.md

 ## A service and graphical user interface to build data science environments in the cloud

+dsStack is a Node.js browser application that helps you to learn about data scince tools, platforms and utilities. dsStack includes a set of small scripts that can be stacked and organised into chains of functionality.

 Setup:

 Create a public/private key-pair.